supertuxkart/stk-code/INSTALL.md

 ## Building SuperTuxKart on Windows

-To Build SuperTuxKart on Windows, first you need to install [Python](https://www.python.org/downloads/windows/) for [shaderc](https://github.com/google/shaderc) used by SuperTuxKart, after installing Python (if needed) follow these instructions:
+To Build SuperTuxKart on Windows follow these instructions:

 1. Download and install Visual Studio from here: [Visual Studio - Download](https://www.visualstudio.com/downloads/).
 The free Visual Studio Community edition works fine.
 Remember to select "Desktop development with C++" in the installer.